The Buddhist Text Translation Society is an excellent source for Sutra

 Master Hsu Yun is picture here at

-on their wedding night, he sat down in silence,
+them on their wedding night, he sat down

-were so moved by the poem that both became
+they were so moved by the poem that

 Left: A just completed new